-Whether you are planning to trek in the mountains in the north, or relax on the beaches in the south, there is something for everyone.
-And although you can get an 30-day Vietnam online visa or eVisa to travel there easily, if you want to stay longer, a tourist visa on arrival is the way to go.
+Although you can get an 30-day Vietnam online visa or eVisa to travel there easily, if you want to stay longer, a tourist visa on arrival is the way to go.

 I got my Vietnam tourist visa on arrival in May 2019 along with my boyfriend.
 I am from the United States, and he is from New Zealand.
 Despite being from different countries, the application process was the same for us both.

 We are both digital nomads, and we have been travelling South East Asia since the start of the year.
 Our next destination was Vietnam, where we planned to travel, as well as set up a base in Hanoi for a few months.
 A tourist visa seemed like the cheapest and easiest way to do this.